-Not all foods were created equal -- some are so packed with vitamins, minerals, antioxidants, essential fatty acids and other beneficial substances that they've been deemed "superfoods."
+Not all foods were created equal — some are so packed with vitamins, minerals, antioxidants, essential fatty acids and other beneficial substances that they've been deemed "superfoods."
 Superfoods have incredible health benefits, packing a powerful nutritional punch that helps protect against cancer and heart disease, lower cholesterol, protect the organs from toxins and improve digestive health.
-Some nutritionists even say superfoods can help you live longer.
+Some nutritionists even say superfoods can help you live longer and lose weight.

 Here are 10 superfoods that can supercharge your diet, including fruits, vegetables, dairy, legumes, grains and fish.

-1. Açai: This exotic berry from the Amazon has been the subject of intense hype, but there's a good reason why it's so trendy.
+3. Açai: This exotic berry from the Amazon has been the subject of intense hype, but there's a good reason why.
 Named by famed nutritionist Dr. Nicholas Perricone as his No. 1 superfood and one of the most powerful foods in the world, açaí (ah-sigh-ee) contains a remarkable concentration of antioxidants, amino acids and essential fatty acids.
 It's considered one of nature's best offerings to combat premature aging thanks to its high monounsaturated oleic acid content.
 Oleic acid helps omega-3 fish oils penetrate cell membranes, making them more supple.

-10. Barley: This low-glycemic grain is high in both soluble and insoluble fiber, which help the body metabolize fats and promote a healthy digestive tract, respectively.
+13. Barley: This low-glycemic grain is high in both soluble and insoluble fiber, which help the body metabolize fats and promote a healthy digestive tract, respectively.
+(The same is true for oats, by the way.)
 Eating hulled barley on a regular basis is said to lower blood cholesterol levels, protect against cancer and keep blood-sugar levels stable.
 Barley is rich in niacin, vitamin E, lignans and phytochemicals that function as antioxidants.

 Editor's note: This story has been updated since it was originally published in September 2009.